 CTQ Tree

-The CTQ Tree is a visual diagram a company can use to understand the voice of customer and integrate those parameters into processes in order meet the needs and wants of the customer.
+To further elaborate, the CTQ Tree is a visual diagram a company can use to understand the voice of the customer and integrate those parameters into processes in order to meet the needs and wants of the customer.

 After completing a CTQ Tree for every critical need identified, a list can be compiled of performance requirements that must be met to satisfy the customer’s critical needs.
 By implementing these requirements into the design or manufacturing process, you will fulfill the needs of consumers while offering a high-quality product or service.